Trigger manifests

 • a delivery handler

-• optional dedupe, retry, budget, secret, and predicate settings
+• optional dedupe, retry, budget, flow-control, secret, and predicate settings

 Shape